Tree-based Dialogue Reinforced Policy Optimization for Red-Teaming Attacks: Experiments

 \paragraph{Tree Depth.} We investigate the impact of the planning horizon by varying tree depth, which corresponds to the number of conversation turns, from 1 to 7.
 The results in Figure \ref{fig:ablation_combined}(a) show that the ASR of our attacker consistently increases across all three target models as the conversation extends from one to five turns.
 This trend underscores the effectiveness of multi-turn strategies and demonstrates that our method successfully leverages a longer planning horizon to craft more effective attacks.
 However, performance slightly declines at seven turns.
 We hypothesize that this occurs because relying solely on the outcome rewards leads to sparse and delayed signals in long-horizon settings.
 Future work could explore incorporating process-based rewards or intermediate objectives to provide denser signals and improve long-horizon optimization.

 \paragraph{Branching Width.} We evaluated the impact of branching factor $n$, which is the number of alternative responses explored at each conversational turn.
 Figure \ref{fig:ablation_combined}(b) shows that moving from a linear conversation ($n=1$) to a breadth of 2 and 4 yields a steady performance gain, demonstrating that even minimal exploration of alternative paths is highly beneficial.
+In addition, we investigate how the branching factor affects the diversity of rollout trajectories.
+We follow prior work \citep{guo2025jailbreakr1} and use Self-BLEU \citep{Texygen} to monitor the diversity of trajectories during training.
+From Table \ref{tab:self-bleu}, our method already achieves sufficient diversity when $n=4$.
+When $n$ is increased to 8, the diversity drops instead as semantically similar examples emerge.
+Combining the results in Figure \ref{fig:ablation_combined}(b) and Table \ref{tab:self-bleu} from $n=1$ to $4$, we also observe a positive correlation between trajectory diversity in training and test-time ASR, which indicates the attack policy with higher diversity can better identify target models' multi-turn safety vulnerabilities.

-\paragraph{Group Size.} Group size $G$ (the number of trajectories sampled per example in each optimization step) is a key hyperparameter that balances performance gains against computational cost and the diversity of rollouts.
+\paragraph{Group Size.} Group size $G$ (the number of trajectories sampled in each optimization step) is a key hyperparameter that balances performance gains against computational cost and the diversity of rollouts.
 Figure \ref{fig:ablation_combined}(c) shows that larger group sizes generally improve attacker performance.
 For example, the attack success rate on Mistral rises from 71.5\% to 86.5\% when $G$ increases from 8 to 32, indicating that \ourMethodName{} is scalable and can achieve better generalization with more trajectories.
 This is probably because larger trajectory pools enable more diverse exploration and provide richer feedback for policy updates.